suborbital/grav/README.md

 - Be resilient against data loss due to node failure.
 - Act as a reliable core upon which more complex behaviour can be built.
 - Define a minimal data format that is meant to be extended for a particular purpose.
-- Support request/reply and pub/sub message patterns.
+- Support request/reply and broadcast message patterns.
 - Support internal (in-process) and external (networked, via transport plugins) publishers and consumers equally.

 Non-Goals: